hyzhang98/hyzhang98.github.io/_pages/about.md

 # <b><font color=blue>Call for Paper</font></b>

--   We are organizing a special issue, **Beneficial Noise Learning**, on **Pattern Recognition** (Impact Factor > 7), where I'm the Executive Guest Editor.
+-   <s>We are organizing a special issue, **Beneficial Noise Learning**, on **Pattern Recognition** (Impact Factor > 7), where I'm the Executive Guest Editor.
 The homepage is [here](https://www.sciencedirect.com/special-issue/316469/beneficial-noise-learning).
 Welcome to submit your manuscripts about noise (such as diffusion models, flow-based models, adversarial models, noisy labels, uncertainty, label smoothing, etc.) to our special issue.
-If you have any questions about our special issues, please feel free to contact me (hyzh98@hku.hk).
+If you have any questions about our special issues, please feel free to contact me (hyzh98@hku.hk). </s>